FinnTheHero/GoWebScraper/README.md

 # WebScraper for TBATE light novel written in Go
 ## About
 * Project uses colly framework
+* Single threded only, no multithreading as of now
 ## Extra
 * Scraping every chapter takes somewhere between 2 and 3 minutes
 * You can further optimize by updating variable `findLastChapter()` function uses to start search from.
 This will reduce wait time before scrape starts